LinuxCommandLibrary

 PARAMETERS

-The name of the group to switch to.
-If no name is provided, it switches to the 'default' group.
+The name of the Pueue daemon configuration (profile) to switch to.
+If no name is provided when switching, it typically reverts to the 'default' profile or shows the current active one depending on context.

 DESCRIPTION